The journey out of homelessness is like running a marathon: one step leads to another, mile after mile.

 2018 Team St. Francis House

 We are pleased to announce that St. Francis House has been awarded 5 guaranteed entries for the 2018 Boston Marathon® as part of John Hancock’s Marathon Non-Profit Program.
 All funds raised by Team St. Francis House will go toward the wrap-around services St. Francis House provides guests 365 days a year.
-To apply please use link below.
+Meet our team below!
+Or come out to support them at our annual Race to the Finish Line event on April 11, 2018.

 This year our team aims to raise $69,000.
 Donate to a specific team member, using links below, or make a donation to be spread across the team.
 All funds raised by Team St. Francis House will go towards the wrap-around services we provide our guests 365 days a year.